dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 # Optimisations

+{>> This chapter needs a bit of work.
+I think you should remove most examples of how the transformations are implemented and instead focus on presenting the optimization as a rewrite rule written using math notation, with possible side conditions.
+You can leave one or two code examples in to demonstrate the general principle but there is no point in having them all there as you have it now.
+Another thing that I'm lacking, and this is a rather big thing, is comparisons to how optimizations is done in other compilers.
+You need to explain what is new with what you're doing, and what is different and interesting compared to conventional optimization techniques.
+Can you save code in your compiler, can you implement things more easily, can you make more general optimizations?
+And you're among the first people to write an optimizer targeted for both FP and OO.
+What conclusions can you draw from that experience?
+Are there any optimizations in the respective fields that are subsumed by the monadic approach?
+Etc.
+All of this doesn't necessarily have to go into this chapter.<<}

 > *The majority of modern compilers implement sophisticated optimisations to
-> produce as good code as possible.
-This can mean quite different things, for
+> produce as good code as possible. {== This can mean quite different things, for
 > example, low memory consumption, speed (low CPU consumption) or low energy
-> consumption.
-In this chapter we will present several code transformations
+> consumption. ==}{>> This is the wrong place to go into an explanation of what optimization is.
+Remove. <<} In this chapter we will present several code transformations
-> implemented in MIL.*
+> implemented in MIL.* {>> I would have expected a few more words on the result and effectiveness of the optimizations. <<}

 As was mentioned in the "Introduction" chapter one of the goals of designing a monadic intermediate representation is to be able to express and use optimising